bruvio/google-search-app/README.md

-# bruvio biotech-dashboard
+# bruvio google-search-app

 This repo aims at writing code to run a google search for 'how to data engineering' and then scrape the first 5 links in that google search and store the corresponding html.

 It will also create a docker container to perform such task using a simple django app.

-To create this repo a template repo has been used (see: [here](URL "https://github.com/bruvio/pyproject_template") , useful for defining the Python virtual enviroment and containing useful script for automation (pre-commit hooks, template dockerfiles, ...
+To create this repo a template repo has been used (see: <a href="https://github.com/bruvio/pyproject_template" title="Python project template">template</a>)
+, useful for defining the Python virtual enviroment and containing useful script for automation (pre-commit hooks, template dockerfiles, ...

 ### 1. Initial Setup